Anna-Karl/SQL-Project-LHL/cleaning_data.md

 # What issues will you address by cleaning the data?

  Before creating the database, the data was analyzed in the source tables to set the correct data type and same-style column names (snake_case).

  First step: Check for the existing null values, their replacing and deleting.

- Second step: Check and remove duplicate entries
+ Second step: Check and remove duplicate entries.

  Third step: Check the data types of columns and change them to relevant ones.

  Forth step: Converting monetary columns (price, revenue) to appropriate format.

- Fifth step: Editing string values (fixing typos) Sixth step: Link tables by defining primary and foreign keys.
+ Fifth step: Editing string values (fixing typos).

+ Sixth step: Link tables by defining primary and foreign keys.